simonhasan/4cscc-lab-manual/student-book/lessons-makecode/onboard-components/onboard-components-01-buttons.md

-# MakeCode: The A and B Buttons
+# The A and B Buttons

 TODO